-Are you planning a trip to the spa, but aren't sure what to pack?
+Are you planning a trip to the spa but aren't sure what to pack?
 A few luxury spas like Golden Door and Cal-A-Vie supply guests with freshly laundered workout clothing every day, but even so, you'll probably look better in your own wardrobe.
-So here's a complete packing list–and some extra things to consider–for your trip to to the spa:
+So here's a complete packing list—and some extra things to consider—for your trip to the spa.

 - Layered clothing is highly recommended for early morning hikes and days that start out chilly and warm up.

 - Swimsuit, swim goggles, pool shoes.
-Water aerobic classes, floating meditation, and down-time by the pool are some of the acquatic possibilities.
+Water aerobic classes, floating meditation, and downtime by the pool are some of the aquatic possibilities.
 Many spas have swim coaches who can help you perfect your style.

 - Sunscreen for both face and body, a sun hat and sunglasses.
 You'll be spending a lot of time outside in a sunny place, so come prepared to protect your skin and eyes from sun damage.

 - Broken-in hiking boots or shoes with a lugged tread.
 Walking or running shoes are just fine for easy strolls, but if you're going to a spa that offering advanced hikes on rough mountain trails, bring hiking boots with ankle support.
 Break them in before you go, so you don't get blisters.
 Heavy boots or shoes are also recommended for encounters with horses.